tud-hri/joan/docs/setup-carla-windows.md

 ![alt text](imgs/setup-carla-windows-vehicle-factory.png "Vehicle Factory")

 Open up this 'Blueprint' and then click on the array variable 'vehicles'.
-Now add to the array and select the vehicle blueprints you have selected.
-Give it a name you want to call it as from the PythonAPI, as a default use the ones shown here:
+Now add to the array  (click the plus icon); a new entry should open.
+Under 'Make', type 'HapticsLab' and
+Model, type 'Audi'.
+Select the 'BP_EpicAudi2' blueprint (and it has 4 wheels):

 ![alt text](imgs/setup-carla-windows-add-vehicles.png "Adding Audi")